-Risk management environment - industry - functions and organisation of insurers - Government regulation of insurance sector - IRA - Privatisation of insurance business in India - changes in Insurance Act - Insurance intermediaries - insurance products pricing - claim valuation -Foreign insurers in India.
+Risk management environment - industry - functions and organisation of insurers -Government regulation of insurance sector - IRA - Privatisation of insurance business in India - changes in Insurance Act - Insurance intermediaries - insurance products pricing - claim valuation -Foreign insurers in India.

 - 1. Rejda, George E: "Principles of Risk Management and Insurance", 2011, Pearson Education. - 2.
 McNamara: "Principles of Risk Management and Insurance", 2007, Addison-Wesley - 3.
-Dorfman: "Introduction to Risk Management and Insurance",2012, Prentice Hall. - 4.
+Dorfman: "Introduction to Risk Management and Insurance", 2012, Prentice Hall. - 4.
 Williams and Heins, "Risk Management and Insurance", 1998, McGraw Hill Pub. - 5.
 Gupta, PK, "Insurance and Risk Management", 2009, Himalaya Publishing.

-Sr. Upon the completion of the course Students will be able to: No. CO1 Prepare students for a successful career in the risk management and insurance industry.
+Sr. No. Upon the completion of the course, Students will be able to: CO1 Attain successful career in the risk management and insurance industry.
 CO2 Gain insights about the role of insurance intermediaries and functions of insurers in emerging markets.
 CO3 Learn the concepts of fire, marine, property and liability insurance etc. CO4 Develop understanding about pricing of insurance products, private and foreign insurance players in India.

-SEM-6 GROUP-III: COMPUTER APPLICATIONS & E-BUSINESS BCG-631: WINDOWS AND NETWORKING
+GROUP-III: (COMPUTER APPLICATIONS & E-BUSINESS) BCG -631: WINDOWS AND NETWORKING